TheIttyBittyGalaxy/gambit/documentation/overview.md

 ### 1.1.2 Additive definitions

-Once a construct has been defined, you may also define additional fields in seperate declarations.
-This is particually useful in situations where you want to program extensions to the game in a seperate file, without having to make significant edits to the 'core' game.
+Once a construct has been defined, you may also define additional fields in separate declarations.
+This is particularly useful in situations where you want to program extensions to the game in a separate file, without having to make significant edits to the 'core' game.

 Additive definitions are the same as base definitions, but without the `define` keyword.
 Additive definition may not define the construct's signature.